12 Tips to Help You Overcome Glossophobia

 Get Over Your Fear of Public Speaking

-- Keep a glass of water next to you: Having a dry mouth while giving a speech happens to everyone not only those who are fearful of public speaking.
-To keep from feeling like your mouth is filled with cotton, take sips of water occasionally.
+- Keep a glass of water nearby: A dry mouth while giving a speech happens to everyone, not only individuals who have glossophobia.
+Take sips of water occasionally to keep your mouth from feeling like it's filled with cotton.

-- Find some friendly faces in the audience: Try to find people in different parts of the room with whom you can make eye contact during your presentation.
-It will calm you down if you start to feel anxious.
+- Find some friendly faces in the audience: Before beginning to speak, look for familiar faces, if there are any, in different parts of the room.
+Plan to make eye contact with those people during your presentation.
+If anxiety strikes, looking at these friendly faces should calm you down.

-- Use visual aids: A slide show, for example, will make your presentation more interesting and will give your audience something to focus on other than you.
-Check to make sure the facility at which you are giving your speech has the equipment you need and that you know how it works.
-If you are planning a digital presentation, you will need a smart podium for instance.
-If it doesn't have what you need, plan accordingly.
-Don't forget that your slides are there to supplement your speech.
+- Use visual aids: Create a slideshow using software like Powerpoint to make your presentation more interesting.
+Added benefit: it will give your audience something to focus on other than you.
+Be sure to check the facility to make sure it has the equipment you need and that you know how it works.
+For example, if you are planning a digital presentation, you will need a smart podium.
+Make other plans if the necessary equipment isn't available.
+Don't forget your slides should supplement your speech.
 Don't read directly from them.

 - Speak slowly: People tend to talk more quickly when they are nervous so make a conscious effort to slow down.
-You will be less likely to stumble over your words if you aren't rushing through your speech.
+You will be less likely to stumble over your words when not rushing through your speech.

 While it may not be possible to entirely overcome your glossophobia, following these tips will at least make public speaking easier.
 The more comfortable you are with it, the more often you will be willing to do it and that, over time, could be what finally makes your fear disappear.